AndrewJBateman/html-css-grid/README.md

 ## :books: General info

-* Built with HTML and CSS
+* Built with HTML and CSS.
+No Javascript.
 * Perfect performance, Perfect scores on accessibility, best practices and SEO.
-* CSS is minimised to reduce initial render/First Contentful Paint time.
+* CSS and HTML are minimised to reduce initial render/First Contentful Paint time.

 ## :camera: Screenshots